US Release Date: 10-23-1998

 Brad Renfro plays an apt pupil to Ian McKellan.

-Based on a Stephen King short story, Apt Pupil is a tale of morbid curiosity an manipulation.
+Based on a Stephen King short story, Apt Pupil is a tale of a dangerous curiosity and morbid manipulation.
 As one character tells the other, "To have someone in your control.
 To have them know that they are alive only because you have not decided to the contrary.
 Do you have that power?
 Ask yourself.
 It's not an easy question.
 I think you know that."

 Todd Bowden is an advanced placed highschool student.
 At sixteen, he is already a senior.
 After studying the holocaust in school, he becomes obsessed with the subject.
 Much to his joy, he discovers that an old man, Arthur Denker, living in his home town is a Nazi war criminal.
 With balls of steel, Todd knocks on Arthur's door and informs him that he knows his secret.
 His motive is not to turn him in but to force him into telling him stories of the atrocities in the death camps.
 Todd wants to know what it felt like.